asnar00/firefly/readme.md

 ᕦ(ツ)ᕤ
-# miso2
+# firefly

-miso ("make it so") is an experimental GPT-assisted IDE that runs in the browser.
+firefly is an experimental GPT-assisted IDE that runs in the browser.

 ## Big Ideas